Rafostar/gjs-ink/README.md

 Instructions how to use with full list of available options and functions can be found in [wiki](https://github.com/Rafostar/gjs-ink/wiki).

 ## Examples
+Here are some usage examples for each included module.
+More can be found inside [examples folder](https://github.com/Rafostar/gjs-ink/tree/master/examples) in this repository.

 ### [Ink.Printer](https://github.com/Rafostar/gjs-ink/wiki/Ink-Classes#inkprinter)
 #### [basic.js](https://raw.githubusercontent.com/Rafostar/gjs-ink/master/examples/basic.js)
 ```shell